x86-512/Metamorpheus/README.md

 Metamorpheus is designed to work in a R-E memory region, so you can place obfuscated code into the .text section of a PE file.

 Known Bugs:
-- Logic Swap will not work on metasploit shellcode.
+- Logic Swap will not work as intended on metasploit shellcode.
 I am currently working on a fix.
 - Register Swap does not check if a jmp is within the main subroutine or not, it may not work within encapsulated jumps.